mycol/interror/README.md

   <li>Navigate to the directory where the script is located</li>
   <li>Run the script with the command</li>
   <pre><code>python IntError.py</code></pre>
+  <li>Retrieve the generated output files from the 'output' folder you defined in the config.yml file. *if no errors found no file would be created</li>
 </ol>

 <h2>Configuration file</h2>